 World Mental Health Day is observed to raise awareness of mental health issues around the world and mobilize efforts in support of mental health.
 Globally, more than 300 million people suffer from depression.
 More than 260 million are living with anxiety disorders.
 Many are living with both.
 Approximately 12 million women are diagnosed with clinical depression each year.

 It is often during school years that the first signs and symptoms of these mental health problems emerge and take shape.
 Statistics show that 75 percent of mental illnesses develop before age 25, making colleges and universities ideal locations for early identification and intervention.

-“Given the high percentage of college students living with untreated mental health problems, including serious mental illness like severe depression and suicidal thinking, we’re thrilled to have GirlTrek supporting our mission to provide Mental Health First Aid training to more people in this key population,” said Betsy Schwartz, Vice President of Public Education and Special Initiatives at the National Council for Behavioral Health.
+“Given the high percentage of college students living with untreated mental health problems, including serious mental illness like severe depression and suicidal thinking, we’re thrilled to have GirlTrek supporting our mission to provide Mental Health First Aid training to more people in this key population,” said Betsy Schwartz, Vice President of Public Education and Special Initiatives at the National Council for Mental Wellbeing.

 Untreated mental health issues can have a grave impact on college students and the campuses to which they flock.
 A handful of mental illnesses are associated with lower GPAs and higher dropout rates.
 What’s more is that suicide claims the lives of approximately 1,100 students each year.

 “GirlTrek believes it’s important to educate people about habits and behaviors that increase the risk of developing or exacerbating mental illnesses, or could be signs of mental health problems themselves.
 We believe newly trained Mental Health First Aiders will provide services that will increase the vitality and health of those in some of the most vulnerable communities across the country,” said Vanessa Garrison, GirlTrek cofounder.